-4. GETTING STARTED WITH YOUR SUUNTO D4
+4. GETTING STARTED WITH YOUR SUUNTO COBRA3

-To get the most out of your Suunto D4, take some time to personalize it and really make it YOUR computer.
-Set the correct time and date, as well as the alarms and tones, unit and backlight settings.
+To get the most out of your Suunto Cobra3, take some time to personalize it and really make it YOUR computer.
+Set the correct time and date, as well as the alarms and tones. unit and backlight settings.
+Then, calibrate and test the compass function.

-Suunto D4 is a very user-friendly dive computer, and you will quickly become familiar with its functions.
+Suunto Cobra3 is a very user-friendly dive computer, and you will quickly become familiar with its functions.
 Make absolutely sure that you know your computer and have it set up as you want it BEFORE getting into the water.